shotgunsoftware/sg-jira-bridge/README.md

 ## Running the setup locally for testing

- A _requirements.txt_ file is provided to install all needed packages.
+ A _requirements.txt_ file is provided to install all required packages.
  The web app can be run from the command line with Python 2.7:
  - Create a virtualenv: `virtualenv venv`.
  - Activate the virtualenv: `source venv/bin/activate`.